abdumalikh44/Louvre/README.md

 ```
 Then open the app through Visual Studio or another text editor.

 This is the main menu.
 You can fill data in form booking and form customers.
-After you fill data, then you have to click the button "Submit".
+After you fill data, then you can click the button "Submit".
 The function of button Submit is to store data in MySQL

+### 1. Main Menu
 ![](images/using/1.JPG) ![](images/using/2.JPG)

 If you want to look at the result, you can click a button on the right.
 There are four buttons.
 1. Button Refresh - To refresh the main menu window.